xarray-contrib/flox/docs/source/implementation.md

 1. Group labels must be known at graph construction time, so this only works for numpy arrays.
 1. This does require more tasks and a more complicated graph, but the communication overhead can be significantly lower.
 1. The detection of "cohorts" is currently slow but could be improved.
-1. The extra effort of detecting cohorts and mul;tiple copying of intermediate blocks may be worthwhile only if the chunk sizes are small relative to the approximate period of group labels, or small relative to the size of spatially localized groups.
+1. The extra effort of detecting cohorts and multiple copying of intermediate blocks may be worthwhile only if the chunk sizes are small relative to the approximate period of group labels, or small relative to the size of spatially localized groups.

 ### Example : sensitivity to chunking